perses/community-mixins/README.md

 ### OpenTelemetry Collector Dashboards
 - OpenTelemetry Collector

+## Overview of Available PrometheusRules

+- Thanos

 ## Library Panels

-In addition to the community dashboards, this repository also offers a **library of reusable panels**.
+In addition to the Community Mixins, this repository also offers a **library of reusable panels**.
 These panels can be used as building blocks for custom dashboard creation, enabling you to craft tailored setups to suit specific observability needs.

 ## Rendering Dashboards